-When harmful algae or other planktons growing in the sea blooms out of control, this phenomenon is commonly known as “red tide”.
-This affects sea life adversely, as a result of which a number of fish die on the shores.
-All the death and decay of sea creatures, including fish, emit various chemicals that may have an unpleasant odor.
+When harmful ocean algae are growing out of control, this phenomenon is commonly known as “red tide”.
+It adversely affects sea life, resulting in the death of many fish.
+All the death and decay of these sea creatures emit various chemicals that may have an unpleasant odor.

 Besides the odor, the red tide common causal organism Karenia brevis itself emits a characteristic smell.
 It produces toxins known as brevetoxins, which is a neurogenic toxin.
 The substances emitted due to algal bloom can be transported through the air.
-Upon exposure to these toxins, one can experience respiratory irritation to the lungs and throat, a scratchy throat sensation, as well as difficulty breathing.
+Upon exposure to these toxins, people and pets can experience respiratory irritation to the lungs and throat, a scratchy throat sensation, as well as difficulty breathing.

-Red tides are common, and often persistent, naturally occurring events that release toxins into sea spray aerosols.
-These aerosols are a particular problem at beaches, as they can cause respiratory distress to lifeguards beachgoers, and pets.
-Although these shorter-term effects of the airborne toxin are well characterized, potential longer-term effects remain a concern to health officials and coastal communities.
+Red tides are a common and naturally occurring event that releases toxins into sea spray aerosols.
+These aerosols are a particular problem at beaches, as they can cause respiratory distress to lifeguards, beachgoers, and pets.
+Although these short-term effects of the airborne toxin are well characterized, potential longer-term effects remain a concern to health officials and coastal communities.

 Large scale toxin buildup in the water causes mass sea life death as well as contaminated shellfish, that when consumed, cause severe gastrointestinal and neurologic symptoms.
 Those that inhale sea spray containing these toxins are at risk for DNA damage one study suggests.
 This year, Florida is experiencing one of the worst red tide outbreak in decades.
 At its peak, over 145 miles of coastline was observed to have an above average level of algae responsible for the “red tide”.